TristanNguyen2311/Retail-Customer-Segmentation-with-RFM-Analysis-Python/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

-- Provide a brief introduction - Write in bullet point format
-- Point out the main business question

- _Example:_
-  This project uses Python to analyze transaction data from KPMG to:
+This project uses RFM model to help Marketing Director segment each customer into appropriate segments to:

-✔️ Identify the behavior in customer's first transaction.
-✔️ Provide actionable insights to increase retention rate
+✔️ Conduct marketing campaigns to show appreciation to customers for Christmas and New Year.
+✔️ Leverage potential customers.

 ### 👤 Who is this project for?
-✔️ Marketing Director
+✔️ Marketing Director & Marketing Department
+✔️ Business Analysts
-✔️ Data analysts
+✔️ Stakeholders